 18 Things Teachers Should Know About Autistic Students

-As an ESL teacher, it is essential to keep learning about the child’s psychology and how it can distinguish from child to child.
-Provided below is a list of things teachers should know about autistic students in the classroom.
+It is essential to keep learning about the psychology of children and how it can be unique.
+Below is a list of things teachers should know about autistic students in the classroom.

 18 things teachers should know about autistic students in the classroom:

 What teachers should know about autistic students:

 1. Autistic children need space and time:

 They need some space and time to relieve stress and put their thoughts together.